-For those who select Manual Pay, you will be responsible for making a payment before (or on) your payment due date which is notated on each statement.
-If you are not in a Pay Over Time plan, you can make a payment via ACH or debit card at any time within the app using the Pay Now button.
+You can make a payment via ACH or debit card at any time within the app using the Make a Payment button.
 Just follow these easy steps to update your payment:

 - Tap the Make a Payment button on the app home page, just below the Upcoming Payments section; this opens the payment screen

 - The payment amount will autofill with the current balance and can be changed as needed